 The compiled laws can be found in the U.S. Code Title 42, Chapter 77, Subchapter III, Part A—Energy Conservation Program for Consumer Products Other Than Automobiles—and Part A-1—Certain Industrial Equipment.

 Where to Find the Regulations:

-The U.S. Code includes only those standards specifically enacted by Congress.
-The Department of Energy (DOE) establishes some standards and updates all standards periodically, including those initially established by Congress.
+The US Code includes only those standards specifically enacted by Congress.
+DOE establishes some standards and updates all standards periodically, including those initially established by Congress.
 The Code of Federal Regulations (CFR) is updated roughly annually and includes regulations currently in effect.